 Facebook and Twitter won’t tell you, what’s on your mind, but will check with you if you have anything on your mind which they can serve on your feed while the emotions travel the trajectory across your mind.

-You might feel that you have vented it out, that there’s something that was holding you back for long is now out in the open, that you might feel free to term it a piece of conscience, that on a contrary premise, you might reconsider to take it back from the feed, from your circle, and keep it just with you, and wait, that that all might never happen, instead you end up deactivating Facebook and Twitter accounts, that you never get to decide what’s right for you and what’s wrong for the feed, that my friend, Facebook and Twitter won’t tell you, they will check you.
+You might feel that you have vented it out, that there’s something that was holding you back for long is now out in the open, that you might feel free to term it a piece of conscience, that on a contrary premise, you might reconsider to take it back from the feed, from your circle, and keep it just with you, and wait, that that all might never happen, instead you end up deactivating Facebook and Twitter accounts, for you never get to decide what’s right for you and what’s wrong for the feed, that my friend, Facebook and Twitter won’t tell you, they will check you.
 Decision-making is hard.

 The rarest of rare breeds might figure a market opportunity.
 Everybody wants their name on that list of the rarest breeds.
 It gets easy when you are labelled a rarest human, you, then, might consider yourself prodigy, you get on to figure out why others are not, that how you are different from them, that where’s the next benchmark, that who’s setting it up, would it be me, you or that backbencher who’s still laying the groundwork to come out in the open.
 Cashing on that market opportunity is hard.
 Everybody counts on their consumers, acquiring a customer is hard.
 The path to transforming a consumer into a customer is hard.

 As simple as, craving to date someone, trying to get a partner for a date, and still, resisting to get Tinder installed on your phone.
-Tinder counts you as your potential consumer, but will Tinder get you as your customer?
+Tinder counts you as its potential consumer, but will Tinder get you as its customer?
 Most likely, not.
 You’re in love, my friend.
 Dating is easy.
 Holding on to your love is hard.
 Check back again, the craving might end up to hold the love.
 Acceptance is hard.

 What’s easy for you, might be hard for the other.
 You might never figure that what’s easy and what’s hard, you might never learn whether that all was hard, or has that just come easy only for you, and it might all turn oxymoronic at some point in time.
 Well, you have crossed the checkpoints, and there’s no app to notify you exactly that.
 The phrase, thrown very often that “nothing comes easy” is easier said than experienced.